Guadamur: Modern Age

 In 1471 Guadamur obtained the title of town.
 In these years is also built a pillory on the square of the village, insignia of jurisdiction and execution, which replaced the old gallows of wood (still a hill not far from the castle retains the name of "Cerro de la Horca").

-The III Count of Fuensalida (1489–1537) hosted Prince Don Felipe and Doña Juana in Guadamur on July 11, 1502, who had just been appointed heir and heiress to the Crown of the Kingdom of Castile.
+The III Count of Fuensalida (1489–1537) hosted Prince Don Felipe and Doña Juana in Guadamur on 11 July 1502, just after they had been appointed heir and heiress to the Crown of the Kingdom of Castile.
 In 1590, during the reign of Philip II, the castle serves as a secret prison of the Inquisition.
 The Vi Count participated in the expulsion of the Moors (1609) recruiting 126 young men and weapons in Guadamur.
 The IX Count was appointed by Charles II Captain General of the Kingdom of Sardinia and Captain General of Milan.
 In the 17th century Fuensalida County reaches its maximum expansion: 10,000 inhabitants and 40,000 ha, the second state of the kingdom of Toledo.
 In the Cadastre of Ensenada, which collects data at the villa from 1752, mention is made of "tithes and first fruits of which are caught in it" and go, inter alia, to the parish of Guadamur, to the coffers of the King, to the Cardinal Archbishop of Toledo, to the canons of the Cathedral of Toledo and the parishes of Santo Tomé, Santa Leocadia, San Martín, San Román, San Ginés, San Antolín, San Nicolás, La Magdalena, San Andrés, San Justo, San Vicente, the Mozarabic, Santa Eulalia and Santa Justa.
 The history of the county ended in 1843 just when the Government granted the noble properties of Guadamur to the neighbours of the town.

 In the 16th century there were two local pastures (dehesas): in the Old one grazed herds of Segovian Mesta.
 In the New one were seventy hives in the 18th century, which produced abundant honey and beeswax.
 The Toledan archbishop Silíceo (1546) built a bridge over the Guajaraz.
 Dating from this period is also the parish church of St. Mary Magdalene and the hermitage of San Antonio Abad, San Antón popularly (though the saint who was venerated in it until the mid-19th century was San Sebastián).
 The chapel now houses the Museum of Popular Arts and Customs of the Montes de Toledo.